West Holmes High School

 West Holmes High School is a public high school in Monroe Township, approximately 5 mi west of Millersburg, Ohio.
 It holds grades 9–12.
 It is one of only two public high schools in Holmes County.

 Curriculum

-West Holmes High School is one of many public schools in the United States offering Advanced Placement (AP) courses from the College Board.
-West Holmes High School currently offers five AP courses: AP Biology, AP Calculus (AB), AP Spanish Language, AP English Literature and Composition, and AP German.
+West Holmes High School is one of many public schools in the state of Ohio offering College Credit Plus courses through The University of Akron - Wayne College.
+West Holmes High School currently offers a variety of CCP courses across all subjects.

 Athletics

 West Holmes competes in the Ohio High School Athletic Association (OHSAA) as a member of the Ohio Cardinal Conference.
-West Holmes has two big rivals, Triway High School in all sports, and Hiland High School in all sports except for football and wrestling as Hiland High School does not participate in contact sports.
+West Holmes has three big rivals, Triway High School and Wooster High School in all sports, and Hiland High School in all sports except for football and wrestling as Hiland High School does not participate in contact sports.
 The West Holmes girls basketball team holds the Ohio state record for consecutive wins with 108, a winning streak that spanned four years from 1983 to 1987 and included three consecutive state championships.